 Rx drug discount program Prescription drug discount programs offer you discounts on medication at participating pharmacies.
 (This product is not insurance.)
-A note about health reform requirements None of the insurance products included in medical insurance packages will protect you from tax penalties under the Affordable Care Act (the "ACA" or the "Obamacare" law).
+A note about health reform requirements None of the insurance products included in packaged medical insurance will protect you from tax penalties under the Affordable Care Act (the "ACA" or the "Obamacare" law).
 Also, these insurance products generally don't cover pre-existing conditions or the minimum essential benefits under the ACA.
-People who opt for medical insurance packages instead of major medical plans typically do so because they cannot afford major medical coverage.
-Medical insurance packages are all about convenience!
+People who opt for packaged medical insurance instead of major medical plans typically do so because they cannot afford major medical coverage.
+Packaged medical insurance is all about convenience!
 Some people just don't qualify for or can't afford major medical insurance, but they want something to protect them from unexpected costs.
-At eHealth, we've talked with lots of these frustrated shoppers and in response we've begun offering medical insurance packages to meet the needs they describe.
+At eHealth, we've talked with lots of these frustrated shoppers and in response we've begun offering packaged medical insurance bundles to meet the needs they describe.
 But the biggest benefit of getting short-term coverage, accident insurance, and other forms of coverage in a medical insurance package is convenience.
-Medical insurance packages save you time and hassle.
-PACKAGES VS.
+Packaged medical insurance saves you time and hassle.
+PACKAGED MEDICAL INSURANCE VS.

 PURCHASING THESE PRODUCTS SEPARATELY

 Short-term health insurance

 Gap insurance

 A single Dental insurance This will mean a

 application for multiple products Vision insurance different application for each product

 Rx discount program

+Indemnity

-Medical indemnity insurance
+medical insurance

-The triple convenience of medical insurance packages
+The triple convenience of packaged medical insurance

-While the different components of medical insurance packages may be purchased separately, buying them together in a pre-selected package can make your life more convenient in three different ways:
+While the different components of packaged medical insurance may be purchased separately, packaged medical insurance can make your life more convenient in three different ways:

-A single application A single billing system A single claims process - A single application With medical insurance packages, you can generally use one online application process to apply for coverage in all the separate coverage components of the package you've selected. - A single billing system Some medical insurance packages may allow you to pay a single, consolidated monthly bill for each coverage component of your package, rather than paying for each line of coverage separately. - A single claims process Some medical insurance packages may provide you with a single point of contact for all your claims, so (for example) you may not need to worry whether a specific bill should be submitted to your gap insurance plan or your short-term health insurance.
-Not all medical insurance packages offer these conveniences. eHealth can help you understand which of the medical insurance packages in your area do.
+A single application A single billing system A single claims process - A single application With packaged medical insurance, you can generally use one online application process to apply for coverage in all the separate coverage components of the package you've selected. - A single billing system Some packaged medical insurance products may allow you to pay a single, consolidated monthly bill for each coverage component of your package, rather than paying for each line of coverage separately. - A single claims process Some packaged medical insurance products may provide you with a single point of contact for all your claims, so (for example) you may not need to worry whether a specific bill should be submitted to your gap insurance plan or your short-term health insurance.
+Not all packaged medical insurance products offer these conveniences. eHealth can help you understand which of the packaged medical insurance products in your area do.
 Short-Term Health Insurance

-At eHealth, we believe that all medical insurance packages should include short-term health insurance.
+At eHealth, we believe that all packaged medical insurance begins with short-term health insurance.
 In this section, we'll look at some of the key features of short-term health insurance and how it differs from traditional major medical insurance.

 Short-term insurance is temporary As the name suggests, short-term health insurance is intended for the short term only.
 You can generally buy short-term coverage in one-month increments up to the maximum duration allowed by law.
 Short-term insurance is affordable Compared to traditional major medical coverage, premiums for short-term plans tend to be relatively affordable.
 For example, in 2016 the average monthly premiums for short-term plans selected by consumers at eHealth were \$110 for individuals and \$262 for families.
 Average Monthly Premiums: Short-Term vs Major Medical Coverage